 Silkscreen on paper – 300cm x 140 (twelve 50cm x 70cm)

-Entre Aguas y Muros refers to the timeless ambiguous connotations of the sea: a liquid passage unifying lands, but also a natural and dangerous border that can provoke death and rejection.
-The artist starts his piece from a photograph of the Straits of Sicily – a 145 km passage between Sicily and Tunisia; between Europe and Africa – replicating and modifying the image to create an unstoppable motion of distant and near waves.
-The piece is both attractive and alarming at the same time; its movement and the history of the strait itself represent endless stories of migration, encounters and clashes.
+Entre Aguas y Muros refers to the timeless ambiguity of the sea: a liquid passage unifying lands, yet at the same time a dangerous border provoking death and rejection.
+The piece originates from a photographed section of the Sicilian Channel.
+In its totality, the Channel is a 145km long sea strait between Sicily and Tunisia, a border between Europe and Africa.
+The artist replicated and modified the image to create an infinite motion of distant and near waves.
+The piece is both appealing and alarming; its movement and the history of the strait itself represent endless stories of migration, encounters and clashes.

 Curatorial text by Herman Bashiron Mendolicchio